Scuttling of the French fleet at Toulon: Operation Lila

 The combat groups entered Toulon at 4 a.m. on 27 November and made for the harbour, meeting only weak and sporadic resistance.
-At 4 a.m. the Germans entered Fort Lamalgue and arrested Marquis, but failed to prevent his chief-of-staff, Contre-Admiral Robin, from calling the chief of the arsenal, Contre-Admiral Dornon.
+At 4 a.m. the Germans entered Fort Lamalgue and arrested Marquis, but failed to prevent his chief of staff, Contre-Admiral Robin, from calling the chief of the arsenal, Contre-Admiral Dornon.
 The attack came as a complete surprise to Vichy officers, but Dornon transmitted the order to scuttle the fleet to Admiral Laborde aboard the flagship Strasbourg.
 Laborde was taken aback by the German operation, but transmitted orders to prepare for scuttling, and to fire on any unauthorised personnel approaching the ships.

 Twenty minutes later, German troops entered the arsenal and started machine-gunning the French submarines.
 Some of the submarines set sail to scuttle in deeper water.
-Casabianca left her moorings, snuck out of the harbour and dove at 5:40 a.m., escaping to Algiers.
+Casabianca left her moorings, sneaked out of the harbour and dived at 5:40 a.m., escaping to Algiers.
 The German main force got lost in the arsenal and was behind schedule by one hour; when they reached the main gates of the base, the sentries pretended to need paperwork, to delay the Germans without engaging in an open fight.
 At 5:25 a.m., German tanks finally rolled through, and Strasbourg immediately transmitted the order "Scuttle!
 Scuttle!
 Scuttle!" by radio, visual signals and dispatch boat.
 French crews evacuated, and scuttling parties started preparing demolition charges and opening sea valves on the ships.

 At 6:45 a.m. fighting broke out around Strasbourg and Foch, killing a French officer and wounding five sailors.
 When naval guns started engaging the German tanks, the Germans attempted to negotiate; a German officer demanded that Laborde surrender his ship, to which the admiral answered that the ship was already sunk.

 As Strasbourg settled on the bottom, her captain ordered demolition charges ignited, which destroyed the armaments and vital machinery, and ignited her fuel stores.
 Strasbourg was a total loss.
 A few minutes later the cruiser Colbert exploded.
 The German party attempting to board the cruiser Algérie heard the explosions and tried to persuade her crew that scuttling was forbidden under the armistice provisions.
 However, the demolition charges were detonated, and the ship burned for twenty days.